HOMETEXAS TOWNS | PARADES | EVENTS | PARKS | SCENERY | TEX MISC | SCANDAL | EXIT TEXAS

 Another view of the Fort Worth Convention Center in downtown Fort Worth.

 Close-up the Convention Center doesn't look so much like a space vehicle.
-The Convention Center was part of a revitalization project to finally clean up the remnants of Hell's Half Acre, the most notorious action took place in this area, not the current Sundance Square zone.
+The Convention Center was part of a revitalization project to finally clean up the remnants of Hell's Half Acre.

 The Water Gardens south of the Convention Center in downtown Fort Worth.
 This photo shows the location where 4 conventioneers drowned.